kmilo17pet/qlibs/README.md

 - qBitField: A bit-field manipulation library
 - qTDL : Tapped Delay Line in O(1).
 - qRMS : Recursive Root Mean Square(RMS) calculation of a signal.
+- Additional utilities for vectors and single-precision floating-point